The City of Winnipeg has ordered Speedway International to stop rebuilding its location in the St. Boniface Industrial Park.

 New regulations on the way

-The Office of the Fire Commissioner are currently finalizing a report that recommends changes to stop similar fires from happening in the future.
+The Office of the Fire Commissioner, in consultation with experts and municipal representatives, is currently finalizing a report that recommends changes to stop similar fires from happening in the future.

 Municipal authorities are currently responsible for enforcing regulations around storing combustible materials, so Winnipeg, Brandon and Portage la Prairie all had input on the report.